 - Positive Affirmations: Affirmations are the best way to practice self-kindness and love.
 You create a positive statement that is the opposite of the negative thoughts you’re having.
 I suggest repeating these daily.

-- Stop Trying to be Perfect: Nobody is perfect, and it’s not good to always strive for perfection.
+- Please Stop Trying to be Perfect: Nobody is perfect, and it’s not good to always strive for perfection.
 All you can do is try your personal best to achieve what you’re doing.

 - Get 08 Hours of Sleep: As mentioned in this article, sleeping teaches your body to relax and regulates overnight body temperatures.
 The earlier you go to bed, the better you’ll feel in the morning, and the less likely you will snooze the alarm.

 - Start Journaling: Seeing your thoughts and writing them down helps you understand how you’re feeling.
 There are many ways you can go about journaling, such as in diary format, a bullet journal, or through blogging.
+It’s one of my favorite self love habits to practice right now.

 - Eat Healthier: Healthy eating leads to an overall healthier lifestyle and decreases your chances of developing obesity, diabetes, certain cancers, and high blood pressure later in life.